 Here are seven types of infidelity:

-- Physical infidelity: Physical or sexual connection outside of the relationship.
-There may or may not be an emotional component between partners.
+- Physical infidelity: This involves a physical or sexual connection with someone outside of the relationship.
+It may or may not include an emotional bond, but the physical breach alone can deeply affect trust and intimacy between partners.

-- Emotional infidelity: Emotional attachment or intimacy with another person.
+- Emotional infidelity: This involves emotional attachment or intimacy with another person.
 Emotional affairs can do as much damage, if not more, to a relationship as a physical affair.

 - Cyber infidelity: Social media has made it easier for people to engage in online messages, chats, forums, or groups with sexual content, a type of cheating sometimes referred to as micro cheating.
 Cyber infidelity also includes viewing erotic stimuli, such as cheating via pornography.